Information about the Pre-Retirement Survivor Annuity

 If your spouse waives his or her rights to the pre-retirement survivor annuity before the end of the Plan year in which you reach age 35, you may make a special election to waive the pre-retirement survivor annuity until January 1 of the year in which you turn age 35.
 At that time or later, you will need to submit a new waiver with your spouse’s written, notarized consent.
 If you do not submit a new waiver and you die, your spouse will be the beneficiary of your pre-retirement survivor annuity.

 The amount of the benefit is 100% of the balance of your account.
 Your spouse may elect to begin receiving payment of the pre-retirement survivor annuity as a:

-If you are not married or you have a designated beneficiary other than your spouse, and you die before you receive payment of your Annuity Plan benefit, the benefit will be paid to your beneficiary as a lump-sum payment.
+If you are not married or you have a designated beneficiary other than your spouse, your Annuity Plan benefit will be paid to your beneficiary as a lump-sum payment.
 Your beneficiary may also elect to have benefits paid as: